Last Updated on March 14, 2025

 On to Lindos

 The real intent for my drive, however, was to visit the little town of Lindos, once a powerful and wealthy village.
-Soon after leaving Ladiko I saw it when I came around a bend and was rewarded with a beautiful view of sugar-cube-like buildings climbing from the bay up to an ancient Acropolis.
+Soon after leaving Ladiko, I saw it when I came around a bend and was rewarded with a beautiful view of sugar-cube-like buildings climbing from the bay to an ancient Acropolis.

 You may also enjoy: Greece’s Incredible Monasteries of Meteora / Corfu, A Very Different Greek Island / 2 Days in Athens, a Captivating City